Richard Wood (American football): Professional career

 Wood was selected by the New York Jets in the third round of the 1975 NFL draft, but experienced a difficult rookie season.
 He also had trouble fitting into a Jets locker room atmosphere that he considered to be cold and unfriendly.
 A preseason trade to the expansion Tampa Bay Buccaneers reunited him with his former U.S.C. coach, John McKay, and placed him in a more favorable situation.
 With the Buccaneers, he became a key player on one of the league's best defensive units.
 After moving into the starting lineup during the 1976 season, he started 88 consecutive games before being replaced by Scot Brantley in 1982.
 He averaged 136 tackles per season as a starter, and his single-game high of 18 tackles remains tied as the team record.
 As of 2012, he ranks sixth all-time among Buccaneer defenders with 855 career tackles.
 His two defensive touchdowns in 1977, one of which occurred during the franchise's first victory, established a franchise record that stood until 1990.
 With Ronde Barber and Derrick Brooks, he is one of three Buccaneers to have scored on both a fumble and an interception return in the same season.
 Wood was captain of the 1979 squad that advanced to the NFC Championship game.

-When the new head coach Leeman Bennett declined to renew his contract in 1985, Wood joined the news USFL Jacksonville Bulls team, where he was considered one of the league's most important signings.
+When the new head coach Leeman Bennett declined to renew his contract in 1985, Wood joined the new USFL Jacksonville Bulls team, where he was considered one of the league's most important signings.